DeamLinX/PulseHax/README.md

 ## <b>Pulsus Terms of Service for Third-Party Modifications</b>
 - Modifying an awarded level will get the level unawarded with no possibility of being reawarded
 - Having any third-party modifications installed/enabled (even if not in use) while playing awarded levels can put your account at risk of being banned.
 If you are using a chrome extension, you have the option to disable it through the extensions bar.
 Please make sure to reload the page after enabling/disabling any extensions to make sure they have been fully activated/deactivated.
 - Uploading levels or making changes to your account page that could not be normally done outside of the use of third-party modifications could put your account at risk of an upload ban, which would no longer allow you to upload new levels to the server.
-This does not prevent their use for QOL changes to the editor though, such as tools or exporting functionality.
+This does not prevent their use for QoL changes to the editor though, such as tools or exporting functionality.